blended-modeling/beautiful-jekyll/HOW TO ADD PUBLICATIONS.md

     * You can leave both the `pdf` and the `pdf` empty if you prefer.
     * As `type`, you can use `conferences`,`journals`,`workshopsSpecialTracks`,`bookChapters`

-2. (optional, only if you want to add a pre/post print) Add a PDF file to the `pubs` folder.
+2. (optional, only if you want to add a pre/post print) Add a PDF file to the `files/pubs` folder.
     The name of the PDF has to match the name you specified in the metadata entry (e.g. `2021-ICSA-IG-anomaly_detection_tool.pdf`)

     As a suggestion, we can use the following pattern: \